 The addition of Internet of Things (IoT), Internet of Medical Things (IoMT) and Operational Technology (OT) devices has also increased the challenge, because it’s impossible to control many of these devices using traditional agents and authentication processes.

-Network Access Control has evolved
+Network Access Control Evolution

 NAC as a concept is great – prevent unauthorised access to your networks by controlling who and what can access it.
 However, many organisations have struggled to roll out traditional NAC solutions, finding projects extremely time-consuming, with lower-than-expected return on investment, and unwelcome user friction.
 This meant many organisations decided NAC projects were too difficult.